Zimbabwe default flag

 Additionally, laws are sometimes used to target gender-nonconforming individuals.
 For instance, in 2014, a transgender woman, Ricky Nathanson, was arrested and charged under Section 46 (“criminal nuisance”) for allegedly “masquerading as a woman.”
 Although the case was dismissed, in 2019 the High Court awarded her $400,000 in damages for unlawful detention and arrest, while affirming that transgender individuals are entitled to the same constitutional rights as all other citizens.

-CSOs undertake activities to increase public awareness of constitutional and legal rights to public participation.
-Groups such as Kubatana and Veritas disseminate information on legal reforms and public policies that affect public participation, while organizations like the Zimbabwe Lawyers for Human Rights issue online alerts on the arrest or harassment of human rights defenders and others exercising their fundamental rights to free speech and association.
+CSOs undertake initiatives to raise public awareness of constitutional and legal rights relating to public participation.
+For example, Veritas Zimbabwe disseminates information on legal reforms and public policies affecting civic participation.
+In addition, Zimbabwe Lawyers for Human Rights (ZLHR) issues alerts on the arrest or harassment of human rights defenders and provides legal aid in cases involving violations of rights to public participation, freedom of expression, and association.

 BARRIERS TO FORMATION